 Every dog’s dietary needs are different.
-Making homemade recipes can help you cut out pricey premium grade formulas along with less healthy dog foods filled with filler, instead allowing you to only buy the ingredients your dog needs, potentially saving big in doing so.
+Making homemade recipes can help you cut out pricey premium-grade formulas along with less healthy dog foods filled with filler, instead of allowing you only to buy the ingredients your dog needs, potentially saving big in doing so.

 The Price Breakdown

 When comparing store-bought versus homemade dog food in terms of cost, you’ll want to break things down by food category.
 Dry food, wet food, and raw meat will all have different price points just among the store-bought versions, let alone when comparing them against homemade alternatives.